LeanerCloud/AutoSpotting/START.md

 is eventually bringing the group to the initial state.
 If you want, you can speed up the process by gradually terminating the spot instances yourself.

 The tags set on the group can be deleted at any time you want it to be disabled for that group.

-### Uninstall via cloudformation ###
+### Uninstall via CloudFormation ###

 You just need to delete the CloudFormation stack: